imhofmi/flask-sklearn/README.md

 ![Install to Azure app services](screenshots/S5-az-webapp-up.PNG "Install to Azure app services")

-Check it the app is up and running by opening the URL containing the webapp name provided in the previous step: https://flask-sklearn.azurewebsites.net/
+Check if the app is up and running by opening the URL containing the webapp name provided in the previous step: https://flask-sklearn.azurewebsites.net/

 ![Running webapp](screenshots/S6-webapp-running.PNG "Running webapp")